groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/stamp/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Generate Stamps for XLSX Using Java"
+head_title: "Add stamps to XLSX using Java"
 head_description: "Leverage GroupDocs.Signature and Java to create custom stamps and place them on any page within XLSX documents."

 ############################# Header ############################
-title: "Embed Custom Stamps in XLSX with Java"
+title: "Add custom stamps to XLSX"
 description: "Design and apply stamps to any section of your documents using GroupDocs.Signature for Java.
 Our solution offers extensive customization options to meet all your business needs."
 subtitle: "GroupDocs.Signature for Java"